-\section{The case of a rectangle: computing the number of arcs crossing in the vertical direction}
+\section{The example of a rectangle: computing the number of arcs crossing in the vertical direction}

-In this section, we consider a slightly different setting (strongly inspired by section 9 of \cite{Ken14}) and show that in some cases we can compute new interesting quantities by diagonalizing the Kasteleyn matrix.
+In this section, we consider a specific example of a domain - a rectangle, with $\delta$ given by two opposing sides.
+This is strongly inspired by section 9 of \cite{Ken14}.
+This setup doesn't fit the precise definition of our folded or shifted dimers model, but, as in \cite{Ken14}, we can compute new interesting quantities by directly diagonalizing the Kasteleyn matrix and using Proposition \ref{kast:prop:kast}. \\

 Let $G$ be the subgraph of $\ZZ^2$ with vertex set $[0,n] \times [1,m]$.
 We define its boundary to be $\partial = \{0,n\} \times [1,m]$.
 We define a graph $\mathcal{G}^r$ by taking two copies of $G$ with vertices labeled as $(x,y,1)$ and $(x,y,2)$ for $(x,y) \in G$ and by identifying $(x,y,1) = (x,y,2)$ for $(x,y) \in \partial G$.
 In other words, $\mathcal{G}^r$ is the cylinder $\ZZ/(2n\ZZ) \times [1,m]$ if we identify $(x,y,1) = (x,y)$ and $(x,y,2) = (-x,y)$, with the slight abuse of notation that we identify $x \in \ZZ$ with its projection $\bar{x} \in \ZZ/(2n\ZZ)$ so that in particular, for all $y$, $(n,y,1) = (n,y) = (-n,y) = (n,y,2)$.
 A uniformly random dimer configuration on $\mathcal{G}^r$ gives a random configuration of disjoint loops, doubled edges and arcs, obtained by superimposing the two layers.
-Arcs link two boundary vertices that can be on the same side or on opposite sides of the cylinder. \begin{remark} Note that it is an example where $\partial$ has two connected components.
-It complements the strip Example \ref{ex:strip} where it has one connected component. \end{remark} The arcs always have one black and one white endpoint since the vertices along the boundary (blue bullets and circles on Figure \ref{fig:torus}) are alternating in colour.
+Arcs link two boundary vertices that can be on the same side or on opposite sides of the cylinder. \begin{remark} Note that this is an example where $\partial$ has two connected components.
+It complements the strip from Example \ref{ex:strip} where $\partial$ has one connected component. \end{remark} The arcs always have one black and one white endpoint since the vertices along the boundary (blue bullets and circles on Figure \ref{fig:torus}) are alternating in colour.
 We define the random variable $N_{n,m}$ to be the number of arcs traversing from one vertical boundary to the other.

 \begin{theorem}

 Let $\tau > 0$ be fixed, $q = e^{-\pi \tau}$.
 When $n,m \to \infty$ with their ratio $\frac{n}{m} \to \tau$, the characteristic function of $N_{m,n}$ converges to an explicit limit \bestar \sum_{k} \PP[N_{m,n}=k]Y^k \overset{n \to \infty}{\longrightarrow}\prod_{\underset{j~odd}{j=1}}^{\infty}\frac{1+q^{2j}-2q^{j}+4Y^2q^{j}}{1+q^{2j}+2q^{j}}. \eestar \end{theorem}